-The bars below show the number of courses using courseware management for a web presence in each year from 2003-to 2009-10.
+The bars below show the number of courses using courseware management for a web presence in each year.
 It does not include courses that were created independently by faculty members.
 As of June 2008 CCNet ceased to be used at the University of Toronto.